MSreekari/marketing-campaign-analysis/analysis.md

 **Hence, from the above analysis the 'Growth Engine' channels are Facebook and TikTok and the the 'High - Intent Pockets' channel is Instagram.**

+## 2. Campaign - Level Analysis

+### 1. Sum of Conversions

+Q4_Winter_CMP-01118 is the campaign that has the highest number of conversions.

+### 2. Spend vs Acquisition

+Q4_Winter_CMP-01118 has the second highest spend and it has the least CPA.